pschiffmann/react-rfcs/text/0000-use-for-each.md

 _Listing 3-1: ChatApp initial version._

 While this implementation is a decent start, we need to fix two issues.
-First, connections are closed and re-opened whenever we switch tabs (because our `Tabs` component mounts only the active tab).
+First, connections are closed and re-opened whenever we switch tabs (because our `Tabs` component mounts only the visible tab, and unmounts all others).
 Second, we can't render the "unread messages" badge count because the `ChatApp` component doesn't have access to the connection objects.

 To address both issues, we need to lift the connection state up into `ChatApp`.